 Welcome to our WNDP website

-The SODC emerging Local Plan was approved by their Full Council by 22 votes to 9 on Thursday 20th December and the full LP2034 can be read here It was subject to a Public Consultation running from January 7th for six weeks - below is from their website) - LP2034 gas now been submitted for Examination by two Inspectors appointed and will begin in late summer
+The SODC emerging Local Plan was approved by their Full Council by 22 votes to 9 on Thursday 20th December and the full LP2034 can be read here It was subject to a Public Consultation running from January 7th for six weeks - (below is from their website) - LP2034 gas now been submitted for Examination by two Inspectors appointed and will begin in late summer

 "At this stage, SODC have to ask very specific questions which are set out for us and all local authorities.
 They will send all of the representations which people send in only during this consultation period, along with the Plan and supporting work to the Planning Inspectorate, so that an examination into the Plan can take place.
 An independent planning inspector will be appointed to oversee this examination and will consider the Plan and the comments made.
 Partly based on the answers given, the inspector will make a decision on whether the Local Plan is “sound”, “legally compliant” and if it complies with the “duty to cooperate”.
 These terms are explained further in our guidance note (434.2 KB) and YouTube video .
 The planning inspector will give more weight to comments that relate to these points, but you are free to comment on any aspect of the plan and evidence you like.